princeton-orfe/page-stream/SHARED_TASK_NOTES.md

 - **Route Ordering**: `/configs` routes placed before `/:id` routes to prevent Express from matching "configs" as an ID parameter
 - **Form Tabs**: StreamForm uses Basic/Encoding/Behavior/Advanced tabs for organized configuration
 - **Templates**: Built-in templates are immutable; custom templates can be created/deleted by their creator; template selector is shown before stream creation form
+- **User Management**: Users page shows all users who have accessed the system; roles can be assigned via checkbox interface

 ## API Endpoints